-- scroll down and in the center of the page, click on Export Library - Requirements by Country - scroll down the page to the "Index of Export Requirements for Meat & Poultry Products" and click on the applicable country name.
+- click on the upper right "Inspection" - on the left click "Import and Export Library" - scroll down the page to the "click on the applicable country name.
 This takes you to the specific export requirements for the importing country.

 All countries which have specific export requirements are in alphabetical order by name.
 After the country name is the date that the requirements were revised.